-So, as a parent, here's where I jump up and down saying 'Yea!
+As a parent, here's where I jump up and down saying 'Yea!
 She loves to read!" but the practical side of me says there's no way we can pack that many books.
 Not to mention, she's a voracious reader (finishes a book off faster than an ice cream cone!) so she'll tear through those in the first few days of our trip and then need more.

 So, I did some research on where we can find some online books & reading material for vacation and I thought I would share.
 I've included resources for the iPad, Kindle, Nook and laptop -- and also some great finds for audio books and online videos!